-More information about the Virus Cleaner can be found on our web site, www.avast.com.
+More information about the virus cleaner can be found on page 68

-Command-line scanner (Professional Edition only)
+Command-line scanner

 For experienced users, the Professional Edition features a command-line scanner.
 The ashCmd program uses exactly the same scanning kernel as avast! so the results are exactly the same.
 Scanning is carried out in the command line using a range of parameters and switches, and a special STDIN/STDOUT mode is available.
 This module is intended to be used in BATCH programs and its output is the same as the output from the Enhanced User Interface tasks (including the report files).
+A guide to using the command-line scanner can be found on page 96.